/

 Events

-An event is a distinct action or activity performed by a user within your product.
+An event is a distinct action or activity taken by a user within your product.
 Events can be active when a user has interacted with your app (for example, starting a game or adding to their cart) or they can be inactive (the user receives a push notification).

 When naming events, Amplitude recommends establishing a consistent naming convention that uses: